opticfluorine/sovereign/docs/components.md

 ## Core Components

-Core components are available in all Soverign Engine components.
+Core components are available in both the client and server.

 Component | Component Collection Class | Description
 --- | --- | ---